serverless/serverless-graphql/README.md

 - Install [brew cask](https://caskroom.github.io) for easy installation: `brew tap caskroom/cask`
 - Install GraphiQL App: `brew cask install graphiql`
 - Open GraphiQL application.
-You'll find it in your Application folder.
+Just search for `GraphiQL` using OSX Spotlight Search!
 - Add your data endpoint to the "GraphQL Endpoint" text field, and make sure the "Method" is set to `POST`.
 - Try this mutation to create the first user: